CesiumGS/3d-tiles/specification/TileFormats/BatchTable/README.md

 ### Padding

+The JSON header must end on an 8-byte boundary within the containing tile binary.
+The JSON header must be padded with trailing Space characters (`0x20`) to satisfy this requirement.
-The Batch Table binary body must start and end on an 8-byte alignment within the containing tile binary.

-The JSON header must be padded with trailing Space characters (`0x20`) to satisfy alignment requirements of the Batch Table binary (if present).
+The binary body must start and end on an 8-byte boundary within the containing tile binary.
+The binary body must be padded with additional bytes, of any value, to satisfy this requirement.

+Binary properties must start at a byte offset that is a multiple of the size of the property's `componentType`.
+Preceding binary properties must be padded with additional bytes, of any value, to satisfy this requirement.

 ### JSON header